Chan Ah Chee

-Chan Ah Chee 陈达枝 (1851–1930), also known as Chan Dah/Dar Chee or Dar Chee Chan was a Chinese market gardener in Auckland, New Zealand.
+Chan Ah Chee (born Chan Dah Chee; 陈达枝; 1851–1930) was a Chinese market gardener in Auckland, New Zealand.
 He has been noted as one of the most significant pioneers in the early years of Chinese settlement.

 Ah Chee established the successful fruit and vegetable company, Ah Chee & Co and was a notable figure in the establishment of early Chinese migration to Auckland.

 Life and family

-Ah Chee was born in the Chinese village of Tarp Gwong.
-Originally set to travel to Dunedin, Ah Chee arrived in Auckland by ship in 1867 and decided to stay due to severe sea sickness.
-He was one of a large group of around 2,000 men that travelled from the Southern Chinese province of Guangdong in search of fortune in the Otago goldfields.
-Upon his arrival in New Zealand, immigration officials misread his name 'Chan Dar-Chee' and recorded him as Chan Ah Chee, which he was known as in newspapers and land lease documents throughout his time in New Zealand.
+Ah Chee was born in Mong Ngow Dun (Wangniudun), part of Tarp Gwong (Dongguan), Guangdong.
+He left his home village at age 16 with two brothers to leave the country for work opportunities in New Zealand.
+Travelling via ship, the brothers were originally set to travel to Dunedin, apparently attracted by the Otago gold rush, but due to sea sickness, they decided to stay at their first stop in Auckland.
+Upon arrival in 1867, immigration officials registered his name as "Chan Ah Chee", transposing his surname (Chan) with his misspelled given name (Ah Chee).
+Subsequently, he known as "Ah Chee" in newspapers and land lease documents throughout his time in New Zealand.
 His family and descendants are referred to as the 'Ah Chee' family.

 Ah Chee was naturalised in 1882 and in 1886 brought Joong Chew Lee (also known as Rain Chan/See) to New Zealand to marry.
 Joong was one of only nine recorded Chinese women in Auckland according to the 1881 census.
 She was also noted to be instrumental in the family's success due to her proficiency to read, write and speak English as well as Cantonese.

 The couples wedding day was reported in newspapers:

 On Thursday morning a marriage took place at the Registry Office, Auckland, of Ah Chee, gardener, Mechanic's Bay, to Rain See, of Canton.
 The bride and bridegroom were accompanied by a party of friends.
 The ceremony took place at the Registrar's office.
 The bride who presented an extremely interesting and pretty appearance, was dressed in Chinese costume, and manifested considerable shyness during the ordeal.
 She had a clear complexion, and looked about eighteen or nineteen years old; had a delicate round race, with a pair of dark eyes, which she kept fixed on the floor most of the time.
 Her hair was gathered on the top of her head in Chinese style, and fastened with artificial Chinese flowers.
 She was dressed in a dark blue underskirt, richly embroidered, cut just short enough not to encumber her in walking; a light blue jacket of some delicate material trimmed with light green silk.
 The jacket hung loose and had wide sleeves.
 Rich, and apparently gold, bracelets were on her wrists, and her fingers were encircled by two or three gold rings.
 She also wore gold earrings.
 On her feet she wore white silk Chinese shoes with flowers embroidered on and around them.